ac3charland/mac-setup-script/README.md

 This repo is meant to streamline the setup process when setting up a new Mac for work, a new client, etc. It follows [Pawel Grzybek's excellent article](https://pawelgrzybek.com/change-macos-user-preferences-via-command-line/) on how to use the `defaults` command to change your Mac's System Preferences via the Terminal.
 It also includes instructions for other manual setup tasks, to take the guesswork out of the setup process.
 This script is specific to my own tastes, but should serve as a template for anyone interested in modifying it for their own use.

 ## Instructions
-1. Once you've downloaded and unzipped this repo, open the Terminal application and run `sh setup-preferences.sh` in the project directory.
+1. Once you've downloaded and unzipped this repo, open the Terminal application and run `sh setup.sh` in the project directory.
+    - You can also perform the manual steps below after running `setup-preferences.sh`
 1. Restart the computer for the changes to take effect.

+### Full Manual Steps
+1. Run `setup-preferences.sh` and restart your computer.
+1. Install [Homebrew](https://brew.sh/) by running `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+    - This will also install Command Line Tools, which will allow you to run `git` commands
 1. Download & unzip the [anachronistally-named BashProfile](https://github.com/ac3charland/BashProfile) to your location of choice
 1. Set up Developer tools
     - In Terminal, run `git`